 Know the Scams that Prey on Older Adults

 Con artists look for victims they believe are vulnerable.
-Understand the types of scams and rip-offs that target older adults.
+Understanding how and what types of scams impact seniors can help you avoid common rip-offs.
 The more you know, the better you can protect yourself or a loved one.
-The following are some of the most common schemes perpetrated against seniors, and advice for taking action so you don’t become a victim.
+The following are some of the most common schemes perpetrated against seniors, and advice for taking action so you don't become a victim.

 A victim receives a call from a young adult pretending to be a grandchild who is in trouble, perhaps in jail in another city or country while on spring break.
 The imposter tells grandma not to tell his parents because he doesn't want them to know.
 He tells grandma to send money immediately.